cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metrics.rst

    * - Time Range
      - Description
    * - ``start=now-30s&end=now``
      - The last 30 seconds.
-The begin time is given in seconds relative to the current time.
+The start time is given in seconds relative to the current time.
        You can apply simple math, using ``now`` for the current time, ``s`` for seconds, ``m`` for minutes, ``h`` for hours and ``d`` for days.
        For example: ``now-5d-12h`` is 5 days and 12 hours ago.